Free Consultation

 What Is Colorado’s Windshield Law?

 Colorado’s windshield law specifically pertains to the front window of a vehicle and its requirements for a driver’s visibility.
 As a motor vehicle owner in Colorado, you must make sure that your windshield is up to par, or else face a potential fine and other consequences.
 Colorado Revised Statute Section 42-4-227 prohibits driving a motor vehicle with obstructed windows.
-Other laws, such as C.R.S.
-42-4-201, also have requirements in place for vehicle windshields.
+Other laws also have requirements in place for vehicle windshields.
 These laws require:

 • No obstructions.
 State law says that no vehicle shall be driven on a highway unless the driver has a normal and unobstructed view through any required glass equipment.
 Although it does not go into detail, generally a driver cannot have cracks, damage, stickers, writing, flyers, GPS devices or anything else affixed to the portion of the windshield in front of the driver’s face.